GSA-TTS/identity-dev-docs/_pages/oidc.md

 * **code_challenge_method** -- *required for PKCE*
   This must be `S256`, the only PKCE code challenge method supported.

-* **prompt** -- *optional, requires administrator approval* To force a re-authorization event when a current IdP session is active, you will need to set the `prompt` attribute to `login`, like this: `prompt=login`.

-  Request permission for your application to do this by [submitting a support request](https://logingov.zendesk.com/).

-  **User experience**

-  If prompt is not specified and the user has an active IdP session, they are given the choice to continue authenticating or login with another account.

 * **response_type**
   This must be `code`.